Leibniz–Newton calculus controversy: Leibniz's death and end of dispute

 Leibniz never agreed to acknowledge Newton's priority in inventing calculus.
-He attempted to write his own version of the history of differential calculus, but, as in the case of the history of the rulers of Braunschweig, he did not complete the matter.
-At the end of 1715, Leibniz accepted Johann Bernoulli's offer to organize another mathematical competition, in which different approaches had to prove their worth.
-This time the problem was taken from the area later called the calculus of variations – it was required to construct a tangent line to a family of curves.
+He attempted to write his own version of the history of differential calculus, but, as with his history of the rulers of Braunschweig, he never completed it.
+At the end of 1715, Leibniz accepted Johann Bernoulli's offer to organize another mathematical competition, in which different approaches would have to prove their worth.
+This time the problem was taken from the area later called the calculus of variations—it required constructing a tangent line to a family of curves.
 A letter was written on 25 November and transmitted in London to Newton through Abate Conti.
-The problem was formulated in unclear terms, and only later it became evident that it was required to find a general, and not a particular, as Newton understood, solution.
-After the British side published their decision, Leibniz published his, more general, and, thus, formally won this competition.
+The problem was formulated in unclear terms, and only later did it become evident that it required a general solution, rather than the particular one Newton had understood.
+After the British side published their decision, Leibniz published his own, more general solution, and thus formally won the competition.

 For his part, Newton stubbornly sought to destroy his opponent.
 Not having achieved this with the "Report", he continued his research, spending hundreds of hours on it.
-His next study, entitled "Observations upon the preceding Epistle", was inspired by a letter from Leibniz to Conti in March 1716, which criticized Newton's philosophical views; no new facts were given in this document.
+His next study, entitled "Observations upon the preceding Epistle", was inspired by a letter from Leibniz to Conti in March 1716 that criticized Newton's philosophical views; no new facts were provided in this document.